radius-project/blog/scripts/blog-prompt.md

 - Target audience: experienced developers, platform engineers, DevOps practitioners
 - Focus on concrete functionality and implementation details
 - Avoid marketing language like "we're excited", "with open arms", "happy building"
-- Include actual code examples, configuration snippets, or command examples where relevant
+- Include actual code examples, configuration snippets, or command examples where relevant.
+Do not make up code or commands that do not exist.
 - Explain the technical reasoning behind changes with concrete details
 - 800-1000 words of substantive technical content
 - Professional, matter-of-fact tone